 Herring and smelt are small silver fish that swim in schools.
 Halibut use their eyes, nose and even the vibrations in the water to hunt for food.
 Flashers, bright spoons, lures and bait are four ways to attract halibut.
 Using a bait, or even chum is one method of fishing that works well too.
 The captain will likely find a good spot and then drop anchor.
 Using chum helps bring in the halibut from the nearby water.
 This is an excellent technique when using bait.
 If you are trolling, then break out the flashers and hold in tight.
 Half of the battle with halibut is surviving the 300 pound strike.

 Considerations for Halibut Fishing in Alaska

 Most visitors use a charter service or a guide.
-Depending on which part of Alaska you are going to be visiting and what time of year are you are coming will make a big difference in the type of charter you choose.
+Depending on which part of Alaska you are going to be fishing and what time of year are you are coming will make a big difference in the type of charter you choose.
 Give some consideration to the methods of fishing that are discussed within the article and then use that information as you choose your charter of guide.
-If you are staying at one of the lodges that also offers guide fishing be sure to ask which methods of halibut fishing, they prefer.
+If you are staying at one of the lodges that also offers guide fishing be sure to ask which methods of halibut fishing they prefer.

 Experience a fully guided fishing & adventure trip in one of the Kenai Peninsula’s premier fishing lodges offering outdoorsmen and families luxury accommodations in the finest handcrafted spruce log cabins